JonnyJD/python-discid/doc/index.rst

 =======================

 .. note::
-   The API is still in development and might change until 1.0.0!
+   This is hopefully the last beta release, but small API changes might occur.

 **python-discid** is a Python binding of :musicbrainz:`libdiscid` by MusicBrainz.